MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Included Markdown files

 Where markdown files need to be repeated in multiple articles, you can use an include file.
-The includes feature instructs Docs to replace the reference with the contents of the include file at build time.
+The includes feature instructs Microsoft Learn to replace the reference with the contents of the include file at build time.
 You can use includes in the following ways:

 - Inline: Reuse a common text snippet inline with within a sentence.
 - Block: Reuse an entire Markdown file as a block, nested within a section of an article.